Koober97/employee-does-what/README.md

 ## Results

 - Work in Progress: Trying to fix the issue with mysql2 not loading in properly.
-- Linkk to Demo Video
+- Link to Demo Video

 ### Created by Brian Koo